 - Holdings of Lambeth Palace Library - a Directory of medical licences issued by the Archbishop of Canterbury 1535-1775 lists some early practitioners in Gloucestershire.

 - Medical Heritage of Great Britain, a site produced by the Bath & Wessex Medical History Group, providing detailed information on a county level of the history of medical treatments, and locations of some associated buildings.

 - Bristol and Transatlantic Slavery - "all about the transatlantic slave trade and the effect on Bristol from the 1400s right up to today".
 Still under construction (3 Sep 2003) but promises to be an interesting site.

-- Two very comprehensive sites featuring Castles and Fortifications - CastleUK.net, and The Gatehouse.
-Added 3 Sep 2005.
+- A very comprehensive sites featuring Castles and Fortifications - CastleUK.net

 - The Age of Nelson - a website providing general information about the French Revolutionary and Napoleonic Wars 1793-1815, and specifically searchable databases of those present at Trafalgar (and more) and of all Commissioned Naval Officers 1787-1822.